sansajn/test/c++/iterator/readme.md

 *Forward* iterator implementation is available in `forwad_it.cpp` file.
 As in case of *input* iterator there is also program/test (and its parallel version) to generate grayscale gradient image which produce following PNG image

+> TODO: we introduced also parallel transform version for *forward* iterator, mention it ...

 ![gradient image](gradient.png)

 see *we can use parallel transform with forward iterator* test case.